AdaCore/training_material/courses/fundamentals_of_ada/adv_090_overloading_equality.rst

       begin
          return False;
       end "=";
-      -- We define our own array equality operator so it will use our integer operator function "=" (L, R : Array2_T) return Boolean is begin
+      -- We define our own array equality operator so it will use our integer equality operator function "=" (L, R : Array2_T) return Boolean is begin
          return (for all I in 1 ..
 3 => L (I) = R (I));